IngSoft1-TheCambiador/switcher-backend/README.md

 environment, always*.

-Assuming the requirements are installed, the server can be lifted calling `uvicorn src.main:app`.
+Assuming the requirements are installed, the server can be lifted calling `uvicorn main:app`.
 The expected output is:

 ```bash
  uvicorn src.main:app